emilianoyoung/ai/_posts/_archive/2019-12-20-ibm-to-google-istio-knative-tensorflow-should-be-under-open-governance.md

 ---
 category: news
 title: "IBM to Google: Istio, Knative, TensorFlow should be under 'open governance'"
 excerpt: "The kinds of projects IBM has in mind are the Kubernetes-related Istio and Knative, and the TensorFlow machine learning framework – all of which happen to be managed by Google.
-For its part, Google has maintained that it will not donate Knative and Istio ..."
+For its part, Google has maintained that it will not donate Knative and Istio to a foundation for the foreseeable future.
+An open letter from the Knative steering ..."
 publishedDateTime: 2019-12-20T09:52:00Z
 sourceUrl: https://www.theregister.co.uk/2019/12/20/ibm_istio_knative_tensorflow_should_be_under_open_governance/
 ampUrl: https://www.theregister.co.uk/AMP/2019/12/20/ibm_istio_knative_tensorflow_should_be_under_open_governance/